navneet-nmk/pytorch-rl/README.md

-# Deep-Q-Learning
+# Deep Reinforcement Learning in Pytorch
-This repository contains all standard model free RL algorithms in Pytorch
+This repository contains all standard model-free and model-based(coming) RL algorithms in Pytorch

 # Dependencies
 1. Pytorch